yanjunz/ThemeManager/ThemeManager/README.md

 # ThemeManager

 `ThemeManager` use Category to add theme.
 And it is super easy to add theme to your app without changing a lot of existed code.
-You can apply theme to `UIButton` and `UILabel` and `UIImageView`.
+You can apply theme to `UIButton` and `UILabel` and `UIImageView` and `UIView`.

 # Preparation